pgpbpadilla/pgpbpadilla.github.io/_drafts/chollet-general-intelligence-test.liquid.md

     </figcaption>
 </div>

-By measuring abilities the emphasis is on the agent's capacity for generalization, that is, the ability to deal with related tasks it's never seen before, or completely unrelated tasks.
-Agents that can learn more skills more quickly can be said to be more intelligent.
+By measuring abilities the emphasis is on the system's capacity for generalization, that is, the ability to deal with related tasks it's never seen before, or completely unrelated tasks. systems that can learn more skills more quickly can be said to be more intelligent.

 ### Choosing priors